-Royal Bank of Scotland / Hewden Stewart Plant Hire Glasshouse
+Royal Bank of Scotland / Hewden Stuart Plant Hire Glasshouse

 Garden Festival 'zone'